getgrav/grav-learn/pages/11.troubleshooting/07.common-problems/docs.md

 If at this point it's still not working, get in touch, or report back if you were pointed here via chat/forum.

 Also, check the CLI command is working, by opening a SSH connection to the server and running `bin/gpm index` and check if it's just inside Admin that you get this error, or in the command line too.

-### "Invalid security token"

-**Problem:** You get this error in the Admin panel

-**Solution:**

-There are a few possible causes of the problem, all linked to the Session.

-- Try clearing your browser cookies, that's the easiest way and clears a possible cause of the problem.
-- Check that PHP has the correct tmp path set up.
-This can be set in PHP directly, or by setting Grav's `system.yaml` `session.path` setting (it can be also set via Admin, in the System Configuration) [Reported issue](https://github.com/getgrav/grav-plugin-admin/issues/958)
-- Make sure your web server config is right and includes the query string [Reported issue](https://github.com/getgrav/grav-plugin-admin/issues/893)

 ### Admin Interface won't scroll